PickNikRobotics/tf_keyboard_cal/README.md

-# TF Keyboard Calibration and TF Interactive Marker
+# Manual TF Calibration Tools

-Move /tf frames around using your keyboard - a simple calibration-by-eye tool!
+Move /tf frames around using your keyboard or interactive markers - a simple calibration-by-eye tool!

-Or

-Move /tf frames around using an Interactive marker!

 TF Keyboard Calibration developed by Andy McEvoy and [Dave Coleman](http://dav.ee/) at the University of Colorado Boulder, TF Interactive Marker developed by [Sammy Pfeiffer](http://github.com/awesomebytes) at PAL Robotics.